larrybotha/rust-by-example/14-generics/README.md

   - turbofish syntax: `SomeGeneric::<u8> { ... }`
   - `as`: `SomeGeneric { value: 5 as i32 }`
   - appending the type: `SomeGeneric { value: 5i32 }`
+- `Eq` and `Copy` are traits that don't implement any functionality